christi023/foocoding/README.md

-#   week2 home work with floats and grids and week3 - redid a website to make it into my own style
+#   week2 home work with floats and grids and week3 - redid a website to make it into my own style, both with html and css